medina325/image-classification-with-histograms/README.md

-# Image Recovery with Histograms
+# Image Classification with Histograms
 First project from the Computer Vision discipline, that aims to recover the N most similar images to a given search image, based on it's histograms.

 ## Description: